searke/TemplateTesting/README.md

     ]
 ```

-"testingAssertion"s are an abstraction layer which makes it
-easier to programmatically generating new tests.
-The TemplateTesting
-package provides tools for programmatically generating tests with
+The TemplateTesting package provies tools for running testingAssertions, but also provides tools for programmatically generating and manipulating testingAssertions.
+This allows it to be useful for statically generating test files or for generating tests at run-time.
-"testingAssertion"s.

 Generating testingAssertions with expandAllCombinations
 -------------------------------------------------------

-Supposed we wanted to test that Interpreter\["ComputedDate"\] returned a
-DateObject for every day of the week:
+Interpreter\["ComputedDate"\] is a function that takes a string and returns what day of the week it represents.
+We wante to test that Interpreter\["ComputedDate"\] returns a DateObject for every day of the week:

 ```Mathematica
     myAssertions = {